Skip to content

 Example

-Sign in as Administrator, go to MANAGE > Repository, select the Repository root and go to the Search Statistics tab.
+Sign in as Administrator, go to Manage > Repository, select the Repository root and go to the Search Statistics tab.

 Click on Pie.